 Black Coffee hired a private jet for his Europe tour that lasted the entire summer of 2018.
 Fans quickly assumed it was his until he clarified that he only rented it.

 Black Coffee's net worth inspires many youngsters who want to build careers in the music industry.
-The artist remains humble even when he is at the top of his game.
+The artist remains humble even at the top of his game.

 Dennis is one of the most talented characters in professional basketball history.
 His fierce defensive and rebounding abilities make him one of the best players the NBA has ever had.